Derived hyperquot schemes: Proof of Theorems and

 \subsection{Acknowledgements}

-We are grateful to Barbara Fantechi for pointing us to the key diagram \eqref{diag:double-cartesian}, and to Qingyuan Jiang and Nick Kuhn for useful discussions.
-S.M. is supported by the FNS Project 200021-196960 ``Arithmetic aspects of moduli spaces on curves''.
+We are grateful to Barbara Fantechi for pointing us to the key diagram \eqref{diag:double-cartesian}, and to Qingyuan Jiang and Nick Kuhn for useful discussions.S.M. was supported by the FNS Project 200021-196960 ``Arithmetic aspects of moduli spaces on curves'', and by the HORIZON-MSCA-2024-PF-01 Project 101203281 ``Moduli Spaces of Sheaves: Geometry and Invariants'', funded by the Research and Innovation framework programme Horizon Europe { \euflag}.
 A.R. is partially supported by the PRIN project 2022BTA242 ``Geometry of algebraic structures: moduli, invariants, deformations''.
 All authors are members of the GNSAGA - INdAM.